 Here is an example.

 “Mommy works from home.
-While I am here, I may not be able to play with you at this time.
-What if we make a plan to draw together after dinner every day?”
+While I am here, I may not be able to play with you now.
+What if we plan to draw together after dinner every day?”

 Address the problematic behavior

-Once your child is calm and you have the plan to resolve the issue, it’s time to address the problematic behavior.
+Once your child is calm and you have a plan to resolve the issue, it’s time to address the problematic behavior.